List of Mood Disorders

 The category of depressive disorders includes several conditions marked by feelings of extreme sadness or a loss of interest in life.
 Here's a closer look at some critical types:

-• Major depression: This disorder is characterized by an intense, persistent feeling of depression that lasts for at least two weeks.
-It can significantly impair an individual's ability to function in daily life.
+• Major depression: This form of clinical depression is characterized by an intense, persistent feeling of depression that lasts for at least two weeks.
+The depressive symptoms can significantly impair an individual's ability to function in daily life.

 • Seasonal affective disorder (SAD): SAD is a type of depression that occurs at specific times of the year, typically during the fall and winter months, when there's less natural sunlight.